-WP-1 / # 19 / J to E Taxation
+WP-1 / # 21 / J to E Taxation

-19.1 Common Consolidated Corporate Tax Base
+21.1 Common Consolidated Corporate Tax Base

-The European Commission intends to re-launch the proposal on the CCCTB in 2016.
-It intends to split the proposal into two: first to agree on the rules for a common tax base and, at a larger stage, agree on the rules for consolidation.
-It also intends the relaunched CCCTB to be a mandatory system.
+The European Commission re-launched the legislative proposals on the CCCTB on 26 October 2016.
+It proposes to legislate in two steps: first to agree on the rules for a common tax base (CCTB) and, then to agree on the rules for consolidation (CCCTB).
+The re-launched CCTB/CCCTB proposals make their application mandatory to companies belonging to a consolidated group with a total consolidated group revenue exceeding EUR 750 million.